amsify42/codeigniter-model-extension/README.md

  $this->users->where('id', 1)->get()->row();
 ```

 You can also skip get() method and fetch the results.
-As get() method will automatically be called based on functions which fetch results.
+As get() method will automatically be called based on functions.

 ```php
  $this->users->order_by('id', 'DESC')->result();